COE11-USTP-CEA/Calling-Card-AJA/README.md

 ##Program Description

-      Calling Card Directory is a webpage that displays contact information of any individual who are signed in the page.
+      Calling Card Directory is a web application that displays contact information of any individual who are signed in the page.
 It contains the person's information such as address, contact number, email , etc..
 With the help of this webpage you can be connected with the world